 7 Signs Your House Needs Rewiring

+Its extremely important to spot the early warning signs that your house needs rewiring.
+Failing to spot these signs can be dangerous to your safety and properties safety.
 Wires and cables are susceptible to general wear-and-tear.
 Exposed and loose wires can present a real safety problem if left, especially with over 1200 house fires a year being caused by faulty wiring.
 The current guideline is that a house should be rewired every 25 years.
-However, you may need to rewire sooner if you are experiencing faults.
+However, you may need to rewire sooner if you are experiencing electrical faults or any of the signs mentioned below.

 If you’ve recently purchased an older property or your current home still has old wiring, we strongly recommend having a qualified electrician run an inspection of your wiring.
 Not all faults are clear to see.
-However, there are signs that you can spot that indicate that your home or business needs an upgrade.
-Here are our common signs that a house needs rewiring.
+However, there are signs that you can spot that indicate that your house needs rewiring.
+Here are our 7 most common signs that your house needs rewiring:

 2- Noises